Why does my Brush-On rubber run off of my model when I apply it?

-Entrapped Air – Brush-On rubbers need to de-air themselves, just like pourable rubbers.
-Over applying rubber onto the model’s surface will result in air entrapment which will result in air bubbles being evident in the cured mold and any castings made from that mold.
+Entrapped Air – Brushable rubbers need to de-air themselves, just like pourable ones.
+Over applying rubber onto the model’s surface will result in air entrapment, which will result in air bubbles being evident in the cured mold and any castings made from that mold

-Read the technical bulletin for the brush-on rubber you are using before you begin.
+Read the technical bulletin for the rubber you are using before you begin.

 To begin, mix a small amount of rubber.
 If you mix more than you can apply in 15 minutes, what remains in your mixing container will set up and become unusable.
 You can always mix and apply more during the mold making process if you run short.
-Add a small amount of SO Strong color tint to every other layer to help you find your way and ensure thorough coverage.
+Pro Tip: Add a small amount of colorant to every other layer to help you find your way and ensure thorough coverage.

 When you are finished, you should almost be able to see through the rubber to the model’s surface.
-Don’t worry, Smooth-On brush-on rubbers melt into themselves nicely and your model will be covered.
-The thin first layer of rubber will de-air itself, resulting in a virtually bubble-free mold.
+Don’t worry, Smooth-On brush-on rubbers blend into themselves nicely and your model will be covered.
+By having a thin first layer of rubber, it will de-air itself, resulting in a virtually bubble-free mold.

 The FAQ list is offered as a guideline and offers possible solutions to problems encountered during mold making and casting.
 No warranty is implied and it is up to the end user to determine suitability for any specific application.
 Always refer to the provided Technical Bulletins (TB) & Material Safety Data Sheets (MSDS) before using any material.
 A small scale test is suggested to determine suitability of any recommendation before trying on a larger scale for any application.